 Actions are defined on the Actions tab of a particular resource.
-During initial setup, it is likely that a default configuration template was used, and thus there maybe some disabled actions already predefined.
+During initial setup it is likely that a default configuration template was used, and thus there maybe some disabled actions already predefined.

-|Name||Action's name is important.
-It is what's used to identify actions when notifying users or integration endpoints|
+|Name||An action's name is important.
+It is what is used to identify an action when notifying users or integration endpoints.|

-|Enabled||Actions can be disabled when they are no longer needed but when their configuration details are important to preserve for future|
+|Enabled||Actions can be disabled when they are no longer needed, but when their configuration details are still important to preserve for future use.|

-|Severity||Severities identify importance of an action, serve as visual indicators of actions on the dashboard, and are visually communicated via notifications to users or integration endpoints|
+|Severity||Severities identify importance of a particular action, serve as visual indicators of actions on the dashboard, and are communicated via notifications to users or integration endpoints.|

-|Evalute by Instance||This setting applies and visible only on resources that are "multi-instance", ie: resources that aggregate under them a number of ubiquitous instances, such as Azure Cloud Roles.
-When this setting is true, CloudMonix will evaluate metric-based conditions on a per-instance level.
-When the setting is false, CloudMonix will average metrics across all instances before evaluating them.
-For some actions, it is important to know when a particular instance within a resource misbehaves, for others it is important to know when all instances across the resources are impacted.
-It is assumed that for Actions, this checkbox if present, will be ON as most actions for Cloud Services apply to instances.|
+|Evaluate by Instance||This setting applies and is visible only on resources that are "multi-instance" (i.e., resources that aggregate under them a number of ubiquitous instances, such as Azure Cloud Roles).
+When set to true, Netreo Essentials will evaluate metric-based conditions on a per-instance level.
+When set to false, Netreo Essentials will average metrics across all instances before evaluating them.
+For some actions, it is important to know when a particular instance within a resource misbehaves, while for others it is important to know when all instances across the resources are impacted.
+It is assumed that for Actions this checkbox, if present, will be set to ON, as most actions for Cloud Services apply to instances.|

 |Expression||Expressions are the core component of Actions.
-They indicate the condition when Action is executed.
+They determine the condition when an Action is executed.
 Expressions are boolean statements with C#-like syntax that need to evaluate to either TRUE or FALSE.
 More information about expressions can be found here.|

-|Sustained Period||Expressed in minutes, sustained period is a period of time that CloudMonix will wait before raising an alert and assuming that alert's condition continues to remain true.
+|Sustained Period||Expressed in minutes, sustained period is the period of time that Netreo Essentials will wait before raising an alert and assuming that the alert's condition continues to remain true.
 Sustained period ensures that alerts do not trigger erroneously for highly chaotic/frequently changing metrics/conditions.
-By configuring sustained period, CloudMonix will evaluate the expression during every monitored cycle and ensure that it continues to remain true before finally raising the alert|
+By configuring sustained period, Netreo Essentials will evaluate the expression during every monitoring cycle and ensure that it continues to remain true before finally raising the alert.|

 |Suspended Period||Once an action is executed, it is assumed that time is needed for the effect to take.
-CloudMonix will try to evaluate condition for action execute every minute and without a way to throttle the execution, action requests will be sent every minute.
-Suspended Period tells CloudMonix to hold off from trying to execute more actions for amount of time specified after first one was executed.|
+Netreo Essentials will try to evaluate the condition for an action being executed every minute.
+Without a way to throttle the execution, action requests would be sent every minute.
+Suspended Period tells Netreo Essentials to hold off from trying to execute more actions after first one was executed for the amount of time specified.|

-For example, it maybe useful to start a failover Runbook in an Azure Automation resource if some outage condition has occured with Azure Cloud Service; or it maybe useful to post to a REST API when SQL Azure database contains some invalid data, as a means of data correction.)|
+|Execute On||An action is meant to be executed on some particular resource.
+When a resource that "owns" the definition of an action needs to execute that action on itself, the target of the action is "Self."
+However, actions may also be executed on other resources in the monitored environment.
+(For example, it maybe useful to start a failover runbook in an Azure Automation resource if some outage condition has occurred with Azure Cloud Service, or it may be useful to post to a REST API when a SQL Azure database contains some invalid data, as a means of data correction.)|

-|Execute Command||Command of an action is the core logic that Action executes on the monitored resource.
+|Execute Command||The Command of an action is the core logic that the Action executes on the monitored resource.
 Each type of a resource supports different commands.
-Furthermore, depending on how that resource is monitored, more or less commands maybe available.
-For example, Azure VMs and Cloud Services monitored via CloudMonix Agent can execute PowerShell commands as Actions, while those monitored with Azure Diagnostics Extension cannot.|
+Depending on how that resource is monitored, more or fewer commands maybe available.
+For example, Azure VMs and Cloud Services monitored via a Netreo Essentials Agent can execute PowerShell commands as Actions, while those monitored with the Azure Diagnostics Extension cannot.|

-|Additional Command Context||Certain actions/commands may require "scripts" to execute.
-For example, PowerShell-based Actions execute PowerShell scripts, API-posting Actions execute Json or XML payloads, SQL-command Actions execute SQL scripts, etc. Content of these scripts is stored in the Script Library so that it can be shared across other commands in other resources.
+|Additional Command Context||Certain commands may require scripts to execute (PowerShell-based Actions execute PowerShell scripts, API-posting Actions execute JSON or XML payloads, SQL-command Actions execute SQL scripts, etc.).
+The content of these scripts is stored in the Script Library so that it can be shared across other commands in other resources.
 Learn more about Script Library here.|